Blue Cross Blue Shield Medicare Advantage Review (2026)

 Blue Cross Blue Shield Medicare Advantage Plans Cost

 Blue Cross Blue Shield Medicare Advantage plans are more expensive than the national average across all four plan types.
-HMOs are the most affordable, averaging $31 per month, with 55% offering a $0 premium option.
-PPOs are more expensive at $67 per month on average but balance that cost with a lower-than-average maximum out-of-pocket cap.
+HMOs are the most affordable at $31 per month on average, with 55% offering a $0 premium option.
+PPOs average $804 annually.
+That's a higher premium, but the tradeoff is a below-average maximum out-of-pocket cap, $6,289 versus the $6,510 national average, which matters most for members who use care frequently.

-HMO-POS plans are also more expensive in both premiums and cost sharing, while PFFS plans are in the midrange for premiums but have the highest out-of-pocket exposure and no $0 premium options.
+HMO-POS plans are more expensive on both premiums ($64 monthly) and cost-sharing, while PFFS plans are the second most affordable at $57 per month but carry the highest out-of-pocket exposure of any BCBS plan type at $7,500.
+No PFFS plans offer a $0 premium option.

 HMO